 - 903.11a Brawl is an option for a different style of Commander game.
-Brawl games use the normal rules for the Commander variant with the following modifications. - 903.11b Brawl decks are usually constructed using cards from the Standard format. - 903.11c A player designates either a legendary planeswalker or a legendary creature as their commander. - 903.11d A player's deck must contain exactly 60 cards, including its commander. - 903.11e In a two-player Brawl game, each player's starting life total is 25.
-In a multiplayer Brawl game, each player's starting life total is 30. - 903.11f In any Brawl game, the first time a player takes a mulligan, they draw a new hand of as many cards they as had before.
-Subsequent hands decrease by one card as normal. - 903.11g Brawl games do not use the state-based action described in rule 704.5v, which causes a player to lose the game if they've been dealt 21 or more combat damage by a commander.
+Brawl games use the normal rules for the Commander variant with the following modifications. - 903.11b Brawl decks are usually constructed using cards from the Standard format. - 903.11c A player designates either a legendary planeswalker or a legendary creature as their commander. - 903.11d A player's deck must contain exactly 60 cards, including its commander. - 903.11e If a player's commander has no colors in its color identity, that player's deck may contain any number of basic lands of one basic land type of their choice.
+This is an exception to rule 903.5d. - 903.11f In a two-player Brawl game, each player's starting life total is 25.
+In a multiplayer Brawl game, each player's starting life total is 30. - 903.11g In any Brawl game, the first time a player takes a mulligan, they draw a new hand of as many cards as they had before.
+Subsequent hands decrease by one card as normal. - 903.11h Brawl games do not use the state-based action described in rule 704.5v, which causes a player to lose the game if they've been dealt 21 or more combat damage by a commander.